 A Bylaws Committee is a “Special Committee” that is active when needed.

-- Garden Walk on the second Saturday in July
+- Garden Walk in mid July

-- Ice Cream Social on the third weekend in August
+- Ice Cream Social in mid August

 The BCO Events Committee is officially committed to having FUN with our annual events!
 We kick off the outdoor season the Annual Street Sale, traditionally held the first weekend in June each year.
 This great event enables residents to clean out their basements and sell their surplus to the shoppers who wait.
 Past years have seen 90+ families participating in the sale, with a big draw of shoppers.
 Recently we have added a post-sale happy hour to allow sellers to unwind and compare notes after it’s over.